Mohammed Rafeh

 Mohammed Rafeh (محمد رافع; 9 March 1982 – 2 November 2012) was a Palestinian Syrian actor popular around the Arab world.
 He was notable for his role as Ibrahim in the popular Syrian television series Bab Al-Hara.

 Rafeh was born in Aleppo, a half Syrian and half Palestinian.
-His father was a Palestinian refugee and as well an actor, Ahmad Rafeh.
+His father was a Palestinian refugee as well as an actor, Ahmad Rafeh.
 Mohammed Rafeh was notable for his support of the Syrian government.
 During the Syrian Civil War, Rafeh's picture appeared on a Facebook page titled "The black list of Syrian artists".
 Rafeh's father said that Mohammed loved Syria and the president Bashar al-Assad.

 Death

 Rafeh was kidnapped by the Free Syrian Army's al-Siddiq battalion on 2 November 2012 in Damascus' Barzeh neighborhood.
 On the same day, he was executed by gunshots to his head, neck and shoulders.
 On 4 November, his body was returned to his family and buried the next day.